 This shift in focus is catching the spotlight this Heart Month, especially as the sobering realities of heart health in America make their way into minds of the wellness-focused consumer.
 If you haven’t already heard, someone in the U.S. has a heart attack every 34 seconds — and approximately every minute, someone dies from one.
 Not to mention that heart disease is still the number one killer of Americans.
 Strikingly though, almost all of these conditions — and the complications associated with them — are easily preventable by staying proactive about heart health.
 Consumers are taking these truths to heart — brands and marketers are too.

-With over 40% of consumers reporting that the information they find on social media affects the way they deal with their health (MediaBistro), “healthcare professionals [and marketers] have an obligation to create educational content to be shared across social to help accurately inform consumers about health-related issues and outshine misleading information.”
+With over 40% of consumers reporting that the information they find on social media affects the way they deal with their health (MediaBistro), “healthcare professionals [and those setting healthcare marketing strategy] have an obligation to create educational content to be shared across social to help accurately inform consumers about health-related issues and outshine misleading information.”
 And according to Pew Internet & American Life Project’s Mobile Health survey, 19% of smartphone owners have at least one health app on their phone.
 Exercise, diet, and weight apps are the most popular type.

 It’s true — self-care is the new healthcare.
 And using food and tech as medicine can help people avoid medicine — especially when it comes to staying heart healthy.
 But what does it all mean for brands?
 How are they leveraging the trend?